AfnanAbouElwafa/Credit-Card-Fraud-Detection/README.md

 The first model, I used the k-Neighbors classifier algorithm and got an accuracy of around 62%.

 The second model, I applied the Min Max scaler to the data and used the SVC algorithm.
-This model has 91% accuracy and 89% recal.
+This model has 91% accuracy and 89% recall.